List of Barrow A.F.C. seasons

 Barrow struggled for seven seasons in the Northern Premier League (NPL) before joining the newly formed Alliance Premier League (APL), where they lasted four seasons before being relegated back to the NPL.
 They bounced straight back as 1983–84 title-winners, and yo-yoed between the two for the next 20 years, during which time the APL was renamed the Football Conference.
 They won further NPL titles in 1988–89 and 1997–98, and won their first national silverware, the FA Trophy, in the 1989–90 season, beating Leek Town 3–0 in the final they would win their second FA Trophy 20 years later, with an extra-time victory over Stevenage Borough.
 Barrow were expelled from the Conference in 1999 after financial mismanagement forced the club into liquidation.
 The NPL would not initially accept the reconstituted club as a member; it finally did so, under pressure from the Football Association, eight matches into the 1999–2000 season, and it took considerably longer for issues around the club's ownership to be resolved.

 The non-league pyramid was restructured ahead of the 2004–05 season, and Barrow became founder members of the sixth-tier Conference North.
 After four seasons they were promoted via the play-offs to the Conference National, from which they were relegated after five years.
 Barrow won the 2014–15 Conference North title, and remained in the newly renamed National League until the 2019–20 season was initially suspended and then ended prematurely because of the COVID-19 pandemic, with Barrow four points clear at the top of the table.
 After protracted discussions, the clubs voted to decide the final tables on a points-per-game basis; Barrow's 70 points from 37 games made them champions, and returned them to the Football League after 48 years.
-They retained their status for the next two seasons, albeit with bottom-four finishes.
+They retained their status for the next two seasons, albeit with bottom-four finishes, before moving into mid-table in 2022–23.